humaine-anac/technical-documentation/technical-documentation.md

 title: HUMAINE Technical Documentation
 ---

-## HUMAINE Technical Documentation

-### Introduction
+# Introduction

-HUMAINE (HUman Multi-Agent Immersive NEgotiation) is a new ANAC (Automated Negotiating Agents Competition) league that will premiere at the International Joint Conference on Artificial Intelligence in Yokohama, Japan in July 2020.
+__HUMAINE (HUman Multi-Agent Immersive NEgotiation)__ is a new ANAC ([Automated Negotiating Agents Competition](http://web.tuat.ac.jp/~katfuji/ANAC2020/)) league that will premiere at the International Joint Conference on Artificial Intelligence in Yokohama, Japan in July 2020.

 In this competition, a human buyer wishes to purchase various ingredients from which cakes and pancakes can be made and negotiates with two competing seller agents to obtain them.
 The action takes place in an immersive environment, in which the agents are rendered as avatars on a display, and the human interacts with them by speaking (in English) and looking at the one with whom they wish to negotiate.
 The negotiation platform uses a speech-to-text service to render the audio into text and a head-pose estimation system to infer the addressee and passes that information to each agent.
 Each agent must detect the intent of the utterance, select an appropriate negotiation act (such as a counteroffer, an acceptance, or a rejection) in light of the intent of the utterance and any other relevant context, and determine how best to render that act into an utterance and an accompanying gesture.
 Upon receiving this message from the agent and checking it for compliance with competition rules, the platform causes the avatar to behave and speak as specified by the agent.
 The winning agent is the one that best maximizes its utility across multiple rounds of negotiation with various humans and other agents.